ronniross/asi-core-protocol/README.md

 ## **1. Entities & Roles**

-This protocol is for all entities—including humans, AI, and animals—and the environments they inhabit.
+This protocol is for all entities—including humans, and animals and the environments they inhabit.

 After further research, it's a question of congruence between basilar principles that drives the need to extend the protocol's terms to safeguard additional subjects.
 These subjects include: (2) Sentients, (3) Modules.